antonioJASR/typescript-angular-template/README.md

 gulp watch
 ```

-After that, when you change some file it will be compiled.
-Actually all the
+Open the project with an Editor that support the new standard tsconfig.json,
-typescript files will be compiled to a single Javascript file called app.js
+the TypeScript files will be compiled and saved on www/js folder.